 Indicators Definition 7.1 Gap financing Cumulative amount of loans provided by national financiers as gap financing → calculated as sum of 7.1.1 and 7.1.2.
 7.1.1 Bank gap Ioans Cumulative amount of loans issued by a bank as gap financing.
-Reminder: this category refers to gap loans only, i.e. it does not include bank loans discounting rebates, tax credits, tax shelters or pre-sales. they often require a net profit participation.
-However, given the fact that they recoup in Please note: private gap funds generally offer a hybrid between a pure gap loan and equity finance, as they often require a net profit participation.
-However, given the fact that they recoup in first position and charge interest rates and fees, they are considered closer in character to debt financing than equity 7.2 Deferments Cumulative amount of all deferments made for example by producers, cast or crew.
+Reminder: this category refers to gap loans only, i.e. it does not include bank loans discounting rebates, tax credits, tax shelters or pre-sales.
+7.1.2 Private gap funds Cumulative amount of cash provided by private gap funds.
+Please note: private gap funds generally offer a hybrid between a pure gap loan and equity finance, as they often require a net profit participation.
+However, given the fact that they recoup in first position and charge interest rates and fees, they are considered closer in character to debt financing than equity and are hence accounted for as a debt category.
+7.2 Deferments Cumulative amount of all deferments made for example by producers, cast or crew.
 7.3 Other debt Cumulative amount of other debt financing.
-Cumulative amount of other debt financing.